Daylight Saving Time: 4 Tips to Help Your Body Adjust

 Moving the clock forward one hour in the spring and back one hour in the fall doesn’t just affect your schedule — it can throw off your body’s internal clock, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For your health and safety, Dr. Waters offers these four tips for dealing with the time change:
+Adjusting to the time change is different for everyone.
+Some people adjust in a few days; for others, it takes more time.
+For your health and safety, Dr. Walia offers these tips for dealing with the time change:

-Be consistent with eating, social, bed and exercise times, too.
-Raising your body’s core temperature can make it harder to fall asleep, so avoid heavy workouts within four hours of bedtime.
+Before bed, slow your body down.
+Raising your body’s core temperature can make it harder to sleep, so avoid heavy workouts within a few hours of bedtime.

 Put your phone, computer or tablet away.
 Turn off the television and pick up a non-suspenseful book.
 (Electronics’ high-intensity light stimulates your brain and hinders melatonin, a hormone that triggers sleepiness.)

 Staying consistent with the amount of sleep you get each night helps, too — and that includes weekends.
 “Sleeping in on weekends may sound like a good idea, but it can disrupt your sleep cycle,” Dr. Walia says.